 In fairness, the movie wasn't exactly loyal to the source material.
 Jack doesn’t even have an ax in the book, but rather a mallet.
 But hey – can you imagine if Kubrick kept that in?

 #73 on The Most Rewatchable Moviessee more on The Shining

 “I sat cringing before MGM’s Technicolor production of The Wizard of Oz, which displays no trace of imagination, good taste, or ingenuity… I don’t like the Singer Midgets under any circumstances, but I found them especially bothersome in Technicolor… I say it’s a stinkeroo.” – Russell Maloney, The New Yorker

 Also Rankedsee more on The Wizard of Oz

-Upon its release, the reviews for this movie weren’t all terrible but rather just so-so.
+Upon its release, the reviews for Psycho weren’t all terrible but rather just so-so.
 It's rise to Classic Film status just goes to show that if a film strikes a chord with the public, its greatness can't be denied.

-New York Daily News called it “hardly groundbreaking,” the Miami Herald referred to it as “a bit of a dud,” and the Boston Globe said that its “chic indictment of empty materialist values fizzles.”
+New York Daily News called Fight Club “hardly groundbreaking,” the Miami Herald referred to it as “a bit of a dud,” and the Boston Globe said that its “chic indictment of empty materialist values fizzles.”

-#27 on The Most Rewatchable Moviessee more on Fight Club
+#1 on The Best Movies of 1999see more on Fight Club